AlecThomson/rm-lite/README.md

 # RM-Tools lite

-A mini versions of RM-Tools
+A mini fork of RM-Tools

 RM-synthesis, RM-clean and QU-fitting on polarised radio spectra